Carrot: Nutrition

+Raw carrots are 88% water, 9% carbohydrates, 1% protein, and contain negligible fat (table).
+In a reference amount of 100 g, raw carrots supply 41 calories and have a rich content (20% or more of the Daily Value, DV) of vitamin A (93% DV) and a moderate amount (10–19% DV) of vitamin K (11% DV) and potassium (11% DV), but otherwise have low content of micronutrients (table).

+As a common source of beta-carotene in diets, carrots are a provitamin A source; an enzyme converts beta-carotene into vitamin A in the small intestine.

+Culinary

 Carrots can be eaten in a variety of ways.
 Only 3 percent of the β-carotene in raw carrots is released during digestion: this can be improved to 39% by pulping, cooking and adding cooking oil.
 Alternatively they may be chopped and boiled, fried or steamed, and cooked in soups and stews, as well as baby and pet foods.
 A well-known dish is carrots julienne.
-Together with onion and celery, carrots are one of the primary vegetables used in a mirepoix to make various broths.
+Together with onion and celery, carrots are one of the primary vegetables used in a mirepoix to make broths.

 The greens are edible as a leaf vegetable, but are rarely eaten by humans; some sources suggest that the greens contain toxic alkaloids.
 When used for this purpose, they are harvested young in high-density plantings, before significant root development, and typically used stir-fried, or in salads.
 Some people are allergic to carrots.
 In a 2010 study on the prevalence of food allergies in Europe, 3.6 percent of young adults showed some degree of sensitivity to carrots.
 Because the major carrot allergen, the protein Dauc c 1.0104, is cross-reactive with homologues in birch pollen (Bet v 1) and mugwort pollen (Art v 1), most carrot allergy sufferers are also allergic to pollen from these plants.